-Beyond avoidance measures, symptomatic treatment of allergic individuals exposed to Harmonia axyridis is tailored to the patient's allergic disease, whether rhinoconjunctivitis, asthma, urticaria, angioedema, anaphylaxis or more unusual allergic response.
-Diagnosis of ladybug allergy and specific-IgE is hampered by the lack of a commercial Harmonia axyridis skin testing extract.
-Unfortunately this deficiency will likely never be corrected, because no cost-effective commercial skin-test and allergen vaccine therapy (immunotherapy) extract can be produced in the United States due to the extreme expense of obtaining the necessary FDA approval.
-Neither Harmonia axyridis nor any other new routine antigen extract can readily reach commercially viability.
-This is a particularly acute clinical deficiency, because allergy and specific-IgE to Harmonia axyridis is as highly prevalent in endemic areas as animal danders and cockroach, and much more prevalent than the majority of allergens on current allergen skin-test panels.
-Every patient seen and skin tested for environmental allergens in endemic areas should be tested for Harmonia axyridis specific-IgE.
-The only current means to accomplish this mandate is with locally produced extracts of either whole-body Harmonia axyridis or surface washings of Harmonia axyridis.
-A commercial in vitro Harmonia axyridis specific-IgE assay may be available in the near future and provide an alternate means of testing.
-But in vivo testing and vaccine therapy for Harmonia axyridis will still require either an FDA approved or locally prepared extract.
-In the author's practice, a locally prepared whole-body extract has been used for both testing and treatment since 1999, and since 2001 the standard skin test panel has included Harmonia axyridis.12
+Beyond avoidance measures, symptomatic treatment of allergic individuals exposed to H. axyridis is tailored to the patient's allergic disease, whether rhinoconjunctivitis, asthma, urticaria, angioedema, anaphylaxis, or more unusual allergic responses.
+Diagnosis of ladybug allergy and specific IgE is hampered by the lack of a commercial H. axyridis skin testing extract.
+Unfortunately, this deficiency likely will never be corrected, because no cost-effective commercial skin test and allergen vaccine therapy (immunotherapy) extract can be produced in the United States due to the extreme expense of obtaining the necessary Food and Drug Administration approval.
+Neither H. axyridis nor any other new routine antigen extract can readily reach commercially viability.
+This is a particularly acute clinical deficiency, because allergy and specific IgE to H. axyridis is as highly prevalent in endemic areas as animal danders and cockroaches and much more prevalent than the majority of allergens on current allergen skin test panels.
+Every patient seen and skin tested for environmental allergens in endemic areas should be tested for H. axyridis-specific IgE.
+The only current means to accomplish this mandate is with locally produced extracts of either whole-body H. axyridis or surface washings of H. axyridis.
+A commercial in vitro H. axyridis-specific IgE assay may be available in the near future and provide an alternate means of testing; however, in vivo testing and vaccine therapy for H. axyridis still will require either an Food and Drug Administration approved or locally prepared extract.
+In the author's practice since 1999, a locally prepared whole-body extract (1:20 w/v in 25% glycerine) has been used both for testing and for ladybug allergen vaccine treatment.12 Since 2001 the standard skin test panel has included H. axyridis.

-In the author's allergy practice, if patients were not skin tested routinely to cat, 1 in 100 would have been misclassified as nonatopic.
-If patients were not skin tested routinely for ladybug 1 in 75 would have been misclassified, with cockroach 1 in 50 and mite 1 in 25.
+In the author's allergy practice, if patients were not skin tested routinely to cats, 1 in 100 would have been misclassified as nonatopic.
+If patients were not skin tested routinely for ladybugs, 1 in 75 would have been misclassified, with cockroaches 1 in 50 and mites 1 in 25.
 Clinical correlation of symptom history and skin testing to ladybug was present 50% of the time.
-By history and skin testing, Harmonia axyridis ladybug rhinitis was diagnosed in 10% of those skin tested, ladybug asthma in 2%, and urticaria/angioedema in 1%.
-These results highlight the strong prevalence of ladybug allergy in endemic areas and the need for routine testing for specific-IgE to Harmonia axyridis.
+By history and skin testing, H. axyridis ladybug rhinitis was diagnosed in 10% of those skin tested, ladybug asthma in 2% of those tested, and urticaria/angioedema in 1% of those tested.
+These results highlight the strong prevalence of ladybug allergy in endemic areas and the need for routine testing for specific IgE to H. axyridis.

-In the author's practice12 between 2001 and 2004, allergen vaccine therapy for 481 patients was prepared, of which 18% included Harmonia axyridis in the treatment mixture based upon patient correlation of allergy symptoms with ladybug exposures and positive skin tests to ladybug.
-Though anecdotal, the clinical improvement seen with ladybug immunotherapy was comparable or greater than that seen for cat (usually highly successful).
+In the author's practice12 between 2001 and 2004, allergen vaccine therapy for 481 patients was prepared, of which 18% included H. axyridis in the treatment mixture based on patient correlation of allergy symptoms with ladybug exposures and positive skin tests to ladybug.
+Although anecdotal, the clinical improvement seen with ladybug immunotherapy was comparable or greater than that seen for cats (usually highly successful).
 There were no adverse reactions.
 No individuals reaching and maintaining maintenance immunotherapy reported failure.
 All could tolerate greater ladybug exposures with fewer allergy symptoms.
 Several individuals with extreme allergic reactions were able to return home to live rather than live elsewhere when ladybugs were resident.
-Asthmatics hospitalized regularly in the fall when ladybugs swarmed did not require hospitalization after initiating allergen vaccine therapy for Harmonia axyridis.
-Confirmation of this high rate of successful allergen vaccine therapy for Harmonia axyridis awaits controlled trials.
+Asthmatic patients who were hospitalized regularly in the fall when ladybugs swarmed did not require hospitalization after initiating allergen vaccine therapy for H. axyridis.
+Confirmation of this high rate of successful allergen vaccine therapy for H. axyridis awaits controlled trials.